 No one held a gun to Dr. Oz’s head and forced him to push weight-loss scams and other quackery on his show.
 He is not a victim.
 The real victims are the people who have wasted their money on the ineffective pills he’s promoted.
 Dr. Oz may not directly financially benefit from the pills, but he is as much a part of the problem as the pill manufacturers.
 Meanwhile, America continues to get fatter.

 As a result of these hearings, I’m pretty sure Dr. Oz will tone things down a bit on his show to slip below the radar, but this will almost certainly hurt his ratings.
 I also don’t think these hearings have damaged his reputation, at least not with fans.
 He still has his cult-following, and I don’t believe any amount of information will sway them.
 For the conspiracy-minded, the fact that he was called in for questioning and asked all these tough questions is just more evidence(to them) of some vast, evil conspiracy that is trying to discredit quackery.

 It’s been said so many times before, but it has to be said again: Weight loss does not come in a pill.
 It can only be achieved through exercise and eating less/eating more low calorie foods.
 Fitness is a lifestyle, not an activity.
-An active vegan lifestyle can be an effective weight-loss strategy.

 Some great, in-depth articles about Dr. Oz: